-Matt McCorry, 5 months ago
+Matt McCorry, a year ago

 Fiddler is a web debugger.
 You can use it to intercept web requests made by the browser, capture the data sent, replay etc. There are a number of other similar products such as PostMan, or Insomnia but the basic concept is the same.

 When using the interceptor, a system wide proxy is set, and the browsers respect this causing the web requests to be sent via the Fiddler proxy where the data can be inspected, a cert can be installed to decrypt HTTPS

 Fiddler works fine out of the box where we want to inspect requests made by the browser, but it will not allow us to inspect the web requests made by our DotNet service as it does not respect the system proxy setting.
 We need to configure our application to respect the system proxy settings.

 IWebProxy proxy = WebRequest.GetSystemWebProxy(); proxy.Credentials = CredentialCache.DefaultCredentials; HttpClient.DefaultProxy = proxy;

 I put this into the constructor of my